Answers to Frequently Asked Questions - Part 1

 How Do I Maintain My Galvanized Metal Table Tops?

-What Types of Wood are Used for RCG Reclaimed Wood Table Tops?
+What Types of Wood are Use for RCG Reclaimed Wood Table Tops?

 Because reclaimed wood comes from a variety of sources, each of our reclaimed wood restaurant tables has a slightly different makeup.
 Our reclaimed wood table tops feature a mixture of reclaimed spruce, pine, fir, etc. Each table features a unique mix of wood, so each table will be unique.

-What Restaurant Styles are Reclaimed Wood Tables Best For?
+What Restaurant Styles are Reclaim Wood Tables Best For?

 Reclaimed wood tables can be a unique addition to a wide variety of restaurant settings.
 However, if you’re going for a rustic look for your restaurant, reclaimed table tops are perfect for you.
 They’ll also look great in more modern, hip settings as well, and can bring a rustic-chic look to many different spaces.